 There is nothing similar to this species among Svalbard grasses.

-The entire range of Hierochloë alpina is located within the middle arctic tundra zone and the weakly continental section.
+Nearly the entire range of Hierochloë alpina is located within the middle arctic tundra zone and the weakly continental section.
 The species is concentrated to the central parts of Spitsbergen with its known localities on the peninsula between Isfjorden and Van Mijenfjorden (Nordenskiöld Land) and in the Kapp Thordsen area (Dickson Land) and on Bohemanflya (Oscar II Land) on the north coast of Isfjorden.
+There is, however, an isolated locality in Mosselhalvøya northernmost in Ny-Friesland, east of the mouth of Wijdefjorden (here documented by herbarium voucher).

 The global range is circumpolar and reaching south to the C Asian mountains, in the Rockies south to the border between Canada and the U.S., in E North America south to Labrador and Quebec, and in Europe south to the mountains of N Scandinavia.